poetic/migrate-xml-plugin/README.md

 This module uses xml_plugin as the source.

 ##Process Plugin
-This module has three process plugins
+This module has three process plugins:

 1. Image Process Plugin
    * This plugin is used to insert images through the source URL value from the XML